Go Programming Notes

 Methods

-Go doesn't have classes, but you can define methods on types.
+Go does not have classes.
+However, you can define methods on types.

 type rect struct {